 Causes of Vata Imbalances

-- Trauma .
-This is a sensitive and confidential area for Vatas but it is very important to deal with it in order to start to calm Vata.
-As Vata governs the nervous system, trauma leaves the fight-flight-freeze response in childhood and in the symptoms in adulthood such as hypervigilance, anxiety and insomnia.
+- Trauma- this is a sensitive and confidential area for Vatas but it is very important to deal with it in order to start to calm Vata.
+As Vata governs the nervous system, trauma enhances the fight, flight or freeze response in childhood and these symptoms in adulthood become prominent with hypervigilance, anxiety and insomnia.

-- Lack of Identity and Values-this could bring some critics but overlapping with NLP and my own personal experience, an anxious vata type of person can often lack identity about who they are and what they like.
+- Lack of Identity and Values-this is more an NLP thing than ayurveda but an anxious vata type of person can often lack identity about who they are and what they like.
 This hides what dosha they REALLY are.
-Getting to know yourself is the most liberating (and painful) thing a vata type can do.
-This will help them see their true value and contribution to the world.
+Getting to know yourself is the most liberating (yet painful) thing a vata type can do.
+This will help them see your true value and contribution to the world.

 - Poor eating habits, so eating at the wrong times or skipping meals

 - Light and cold meals.
 Vata needs grounding, heavier meals (in smaller portions) and less cold foods and juices (or add some ginger and room temperatue water to your juice or smoothie).